tanjimrahman/Artificial-Intelligence-stanford/README.md

 Benign has no objective of its own

 Adversarial has an objective to 'win'.
 As there is an opponent to the Intelligent Agent, it must be aware of counters to its own moves.

-AI as an uncertainty management.
+# AI as an uncertainty management.

 What do you do when you don't know what to do?

-Reasons for uncertainty
+* Reasons for uncertainty

-Sensor limits
+* Sensor limits

-Ignorance
+* Ignorance

-Laziness
+* Laziness

-Stochastic environments
+# Stochastic environments

-Adversaries (something blockin an obervation)
+Adversaries (something blocking an obervation)

-Examples of AI
+# Examples of AI

 Google: Machine translation systems.